CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for ions in the helium isoelectronic sequence

 \subsubsection{Observed energy levels for Fe XXV}

 Very accurate measurements of the 1s2p $^3$P$_1$ and the 1s2p $^1$P$_1$ levels are provided by \citet{rudolph}.
-These measurements are based on synchrotron illumination of highly Fe ions in an electron beam ion trap (EBIT) with the synchrotron beam finally detected with a crystal monochromator.
-In addition, \citet{briand} provide measurements of the wavelength of the 1s$^2$ $^1$S$_0$ - 1s2p $^3$P$_2$ transition. \citet{beiersdorfer_1988} has provided measurements of the same transitions as they provided for \ion{Cr}{xxiii}.
+These measurements are based on synchrotron illumination of highly {ionized Fe ions in an electron beam ion trap (EBIT), detected with a crystal monochromator}.
+In addition, \citet{briand} {have provided} measurements of the wavelength of the 1s$^2$ $^1$S$_0$ - 1s2p $^3$P$_2$ transition. \citet{beiersdorfer_1988} have provided measurements of the same transitions as they provided for \ion{Cr}{xxiii}.